 - Compulsory standards for refits and new buildings

 - How to improve your building efficiency

 - Find professional help to refit your premises

-- How to check your equipment is energy and waste efficient
+- How to check if your equipment is energy and waste efficient

 Energy efficiency is compulsory for refits and new buildings

 In May 2006, the Australian Building Code 2006 (BCA 2006) set compulsory standards for energy efficiency for refits and new commercial buildings, such as artificial lighting and how well the building is sealed.

 If you're refitting a commercial office building, shop or other retail building, or a wholesale building, your building permit will need to comply.